atamberg/cs341-firegl/final/final.md

 vec3 blendedColor = original.rgb + bloomColor * (1.0 - originalLuminance * 0.5);
 ```

-This approach reduces the bloom contribution in already bright areas, preventing over-saturation and maintaining color fidelity.
+This approach reduces the bloom contribution in already bright areas, preventing over-saturation.

-4. **Tone Adjustment**: We apply exposure control and soft saturation adjustment to the final image to ensure the bloom effect enhances the scene without creating unrealistic results:
+4. **Tone Adjustment**: We have exposure control and soft saturation adjustment to the final image to ensure the bloom effect enhances the scene without creating unrealistic results:

 ```glsl
 vec3 result = blendedColor * u_exposure;